peterhil/rosegarden/README.md

 web extensions on Chrome and other browsers missing the promise based API.

+## Archive note

+This repository is archived, because the new promisified Chrome webextension manifest V3 APIs do not work well with this library.

 ## Rationale

 I know Mozilla provides [webextension-polyfill], but I find even that